Oradea: Jewish community

 The chevra kadisha ("holy society") was founded in 1735, the first synagogue in 1803, and the first communal school in 1839.
 Not until the beginning of the 19th century were Jews permitted to do business in any other part of the city, and even then, they were required to return at nightfall to their own quarter.
 In 1835, permission was granted for Jews to live in any part of the city.

 The Jewish community of Oradea became divided into Orthodox and Neolog congregations.
 While the members of the Neolog congregation still retained their membership in the chevra kadisha, they began to use a cemetery of their own in 1899.
 In the early 20th century, the Jews of Oradea had achieved prominence in public life in the city.
 Furthermore, there were Jewish manufacturers, merchants, lawyers, physicians, and farmers; in 1902, the chief of police was a Jew; and in the municipal council, the Jewish element was proportionately represented.
 The community possessed, in addition to the hospital and chevra kadisha, a Jewish women's association, a grammar school, a trade school for boys and girls, a yeshiva, a soup kitchen, etc.

 According to the Center for Jewish Art:

 The Oradea Jewish community was once the most active both commercially and culturally in the Austro-Hungarian Empire.
 In 1944, twenty-five thousand Oradean Jews were deported to concentration camps by the Nazis, thus decimating this vital community.
 Only three hundred Jews reside in Oradea today.
 In the center of the city, on the riverbank and towering over other buildings in the area, is the large Neolog Temple Synagogue, built in 1878.
 The unusual cube-shaped synagogue with its large cupola is one of the largest in Romania.
 Inside, there is a large organ and stucco decorations.
 In 1891, the Orthodox community also built a complex of buildings, including two synagogues and a community center.

 In 1944, during the occupation of Hungary by Nazi Germany, Hungarian authorities forced the Jewish inhabitants into the Oradea ghetto before sending them to the Auschwitz concentration camp.
 Descendants of the pre-Holocaust Hasidic rabbinate in Oradea established a synagogue in the Willowbrook area of Staten Island, New York City.
 The synagogue maintains both a traditional Hasidic Nusach Sefard and a Nusach Ashkenaz service, the latter of which operates under the name Bais Medrash Igud Avreichim of Groisverdain (the Yiddish pronunciation of Grosswardein).

-As of 2021, there is also a project to build a rabbinical seminary in Oradea.
+As of 2021, there is a project to build a rabbinical seminary in Oradea.